 Our equity investments may consist of preferred equity that is expected to pay dividends on a current basis or preferred equity that does not pay current dividends.
-Preferred equity generally has a preference over common equity as to distributions on liquidation and dividends.
+Preferred equity has a preference over common equity as to distributions on liquidation and dividends.
 In some cases, we may acquire common equity.
-In general, our equity investments will not be control-oriented investments and we expect that in many cases we will acquire equity securities as part of a group of private equity investors in which we are not the lead investor.
-With respect to preferred or common equity investments, we expect to make investments that will generally be less than \$10 million each and made in conjunction with loans that we make to the issuers.
+In general, our equity investments will not be control-oriented investments and we expect that in many cases we will acquire equity securities as part of a group of private equity investors, which may include an Ares fund, in which we are not the lead investor.
+With respect to preferred or common equity investments, we expect to make investments that will generally be less than \$10 million each.
 In many cases, we will also obtain registration rights in connection with these equity interests, which may include demand and "piggyback" registration rights.